-If you are unable to work, you are required to contact the Camp Director or Assistant Director at the earliest possible time.
+If you are unable to work, you are required to contact your Awesome Adventures Camp Head Counselor or the Awesome Adventures Camp Director at the earliest possible time.
 If you are unable to reach anyone, you should leave a message with the Recreation Supervisor to report you will be absent.
 If you have a contagious illness, please stay home.
-If you are taken ill while on duty, notify your Camp Director or Assistant Director so that you are properly relieved before leaving your station
+If you are taken ill while on duty, notify your Head Counselor or Director so that you are properly relieved before leaving your station.